usdoj-crt/crt-portal/README.md

 Also note, that the staticfiles folder is the destination of all static assets when you or a script runs `manage.py collectstatic` so don't make your changes there, or they will be overwritten.

 ## cloud.gov set up
-You only need to get the services stood up, configure the S3 bucket once.
+You only need to get the services stood up and configure the S3 bucket once.

 For working with cloud.gov directly, you will need to [install the cloud foundry cli](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
-That will allow you ro run the `cf` commands in a terminal.
+That will allow you to run the `cf` commands in a terminal.

 Log on with `cf login -a api.fr.cloud.gov --sso` and go to the link to sign in and get your pass-code.

 ### Initial cloud.gov set up
-First log into the desired space.
+First, log into the desired space.

 - create postgres DB and S3 with development settings: cf create-service aws-rds shared-psql crt-db